D4koon/ChromeApp-with-node/README.md

 1. Install node.js from https://nodejs.org/
 1. Clone this repository
-1. Open the cloned repository in commandline and the following commands
+1. Open the root of the cloned repository in commandline and the following commands
     1. Install markdown-package with:
     `npm install markdown`
     1. Install browserify to get the require-syntax to work with: